The Big Move - Entry #2

 Life has a way of surprising us, often with opportunities that make us ask: What if?
 Why not?
 Can I?
 Will I?

-Asia had always fascinated us—the culture, the landscapes, the fusion of tradition and modernity.
+Asia had always fascinated us - the culture, the landscapes, the fusion of tradition and modernity.
 With our children growing up quickly, we knew that if we were ever going to take a leap like this, it had to be now.
-The idea of exploring a completely different way of life was exciting—and daunting.
+The idea of exploring a completely different way of life was exciting - and daunting at the same time.

 I even found myself pretending it wasn’t happening—my fears taking over.